github/developer.github.com/content/v3/repos/contents.md

 <%= headers 200 %>
 <%= json :directory_content %>

+### Response if content is a symlink

+If the requested `:path` points to a symlink, and the symlink's target is a normal file in the repository, then the API responds with the content of the file (in the [format shown above](#response-if-content-is-a-file)).

+Otherwise, the API responds with a hash describing the symlink itself:

+<%= headers 200 %>
+<%= json :symlink_content %>

 ## Get archive link

 This method will return a `302` to a URL to download a tarball